 And I am bored?
 The rod slipped through to the other end of the curtain.
 “Thank you, Mary.”
 And thank you for reminding me what Therese knew so well….that the smallest act done out of love can save a soul and bring God so much joy.

 Was it Mary who seemed to reply?

-It is sometimes a struggle to do these routine tasks, because you were born for greater things….much greater things.
+It is sometimes a struggle to do these routine tasks, because you were created for greater things….much greater things.
 You were born to spend eternity immersed in that Furnace of Love which is the Most Holy Trinity.
-You were created to adore the thrice holy God, your whole being trembling in joy.
+You were created to adore the thrice holy God, your whole being trembling with joy.
 Your heart and your soul long for this, and you are restless because you cannot yet fulfill your eternal purpose.
 You possess the very image of God …you were born for glory.

 I was awakened from my reverie by our cat coughing up two hairballs just as I was preparing to start dinner.
 Out came the paper towels and the steam mop….but this time, with a smile.